-Management estimates and maintains an allowance for loan losses for Private Education Loans at a level sufficient to cover charge-offs expected over the next year, plus an additional allowance to cover life-of-loan expected losses for loans classified as a troubled debt restructuring ("TDR").
+Management estimates and maintains an allowance for loan losses at a level sufficient to cover charge-offs expected over the next year, plus an additional allowance to cover life-of-loan expected losses for loans classified as troubled debt restructurings ("TDRs").
 See Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates - Allowance for Loan Losses."
 Allowances for loan losses are an important indicator of management's perspective on the future performance of a loan portfolio.
-Each quarter, management makes an adjustment to the allowance for loan losses for Private Education Loans to reflect its most up-to-date estimate of future losses by recording a charge against quarterly revenues known as provision expense.
-As they occur, actual loan charge-offs and recoveries are then charged or credited, respectively, against the allowance for loan losses for Private Education Loans rather than against earnings.
+Each quarter, management makes an adjustment to the allowance for loan losses to reflect its most up-to-date estimate of future losses by recording a charge against quarterly revenues known as provision expense.
+As they occur, actual loan charge-offs and recoveries are then charged or credited, respectively, against the allowance for loan losses rather than against earnings.

-The allowance for loan losses and provision expense rise when future charge-offs are expected to decline.
-We bear the full credit exposure on our Private Education Loans.
+The allowance for loan losses and provision expense rise when future charge-offs are expected to increase and fall when future charge-offs are expected to decline.
+We bear the full credit exposure on our Private Education Loans and Personal Loans.
 Losses on our Private Education Loans are affected by risk characteristics such as loan status (in-school, grace, forbearance, repayment and delinquency), loan seasoning (number of months in active repayment), underwriting criteria (e.g., credit scores), presence of a cosigner and the current economic environment.
-Losses typically emerge once a borrower separates from school and enters full principal and interest repayment after the borrower's six month grace period ends.
-Our experience indicates that approximately 50 percent of expected losses on loans occur in the first two years after a loan enters full principal and interest repayment.
-Therefore, changes in our allowance for loan losses will be driven in large measure by the amount and age of our loans in full principal and interest repayment.
-As a larger proportion of our portfolio enters full principal and interest repayment in the coming years, we would expect the amount of TDRs, as well as our allowance for loan losses and charge-offs, to increase.
+Losses typically emerge once a borrower separates from school and enters full principal and interest repayment after the borrower's grace period (six months, typically) ends.
+Our experience indicates that approximately 50 percent of expected losses on Private Education Loan occur in the first two years after a loan enters full principal and interest repayment.
+Therefore, changes in our allowance for loan losses will be driven in large measure by the amount and age of our Private Education Loans in full principal and interest repayment.
+As a larger proportion of our Private Education Loan portfolio enters full principal and interest repayment in the coming years, we would expect the amount of TDRs, as well as our allowance for loan losses and charge-offs, to increase.
+Losses on our Personal Loans are affected by risk characteristics such as FICO scores at origination and seasoning.